qcri-social/AIDR/Logging-Protocol.md

 ## Log message standards

-Your log message should include:
+Log messages automatically have the thread-id, class, and method name.
+Additionally, your log message should include:

-* Class name
-* Method name
 * Collection code (if available), or collection-id (if available)
 * Classifier code/id, Document id, or whatever information in case the collection code is not available.